Promotion Extensions: A Quick And Easy Boost For Ecommerce PPC Campaigns

 What Is A Promotion Extension?

 Before I get into some hard data on what makes the promotion extension great, let’s first address what it even is.
-After all, it is still in beta.
+Previously, they were only available as a beta.
+Now, they are available to every advertiser within the new AdWords interface.
 The extension adds another line of promotional information to your ad.
 However, they must be specific to a discount or offer (i.e. a monetary discount, a percent discount, a price qualifier, etc.).
-Beyond that, advertisers can choose to also display promo codes, dates, and/or order amount qualifiers.
+Beyond that, advertisers can choose to also display promo codes, occasions, dates, and/or order amount qualifiers.

 On the back end, advertisers can further control start/stop dates, tagging options, and device preferences.
 This is a quick list of what the extension currently offers, but I encourage browsing through the setup to learn more.
 Fortunately, they are fairly self-explanatory once you begin the setup process.